jaimeteb/chatto/README.md

 Simple chatbot framework written in Go, with configurations in YAML.
 The aim of this project is to create very simple text-based chatbots using a few configuration files.

-The inspiration for this project came from [Flottbot](https://github.com/target/flottbot), and my experience using [Rasa](https://github.com/RasaHQ/rasa).
+The inspiration for this project originally came from [Flottbot](https://github.com/target/flottbot) and my experience using [Rasa](https://github.com/RasaHQ/rasa).

 ## Installation